sfu-db/Lightor_Exp/README.md

 ## Environment Setup
 In order to reproduce the same results as in paper, Python 3.5 is required.
 We strong recommend you to set up a virtualenv using Anaconda to reproduce experiments:
 * Download and install [Anaconda](https://docs.anaconda.com/anaconda/install/)
-* create a virtualenv of Python 3.5 and activate it ([details](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html))
+* Create a virtualenv of Python 3.5 and activate it ([details](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html))
 ```
   > conda create -n py35 python=3.5
   > source activate py35 (for macOS and Linux in Terminal)